KBW1963/Sonarr-Calendar-Tracker-Docker/README.md

 >- **File format** Any common image format (PNG, JPG, SVG) works.
 Use a transparent background for best results.
 >- **No additional volume mount required** if you place the logo in the existing output directory.
 If you need a separate mount, you can mount a file.

->If you wish to add/use your own logo then:
+If you wish to add/use your own logo then:
-- Public URL (SONARR_PUBLIC_URL) is used for links in the HTML (e.g., clicking a show title).
-If omitted, it defaults to SONARR_URL.
+- Public URL (`SONARR_PUBLIC_URL`) is used for links in the HTML (e.g., clicking a show title).
+If omitted, it defaults to `SONARR_URL`.
 - Image caching is enabled by default.
-The cache directory is inside the output volume (/output/sonarr_images).
-This directory must be served by your web server (see nginx configuration).
+The cache directory is inside the output volume (`/output/sonarr_images`).
+This directory must be served by your web server (see nginx.md for further details).
-- Custom logo – place a logo file in the web root and set CUSTOM_LOGO_URL=/logo.png.
+- Custom logo – place a logo file in the web root and set `CUSTOM_LOGO_URL=/logo.png`.
 The logo appears inline with the page title.

 ---